kvaps/opennebula-addon-3par/README.md

 1. FibreChannel is not currently supported.
 1. Tested only with KVM hypervisor
 1. When SYSTEM datastore is in use the reported free/used/total space is the space on 3PAR CPG.
 (On the host filesystem there are mostly symlinks and small files that do not require much disk space)
-1. Tested/confirmed working on Ubuntu 20.04 (Frontend) and Ubuntu 20.04 (Nodes).
+1. Tested/confirmed working on Ubuntu 20.04 (Frontend) and Ubuntu 20.04 (Nodes) / Debian 10 (Frontend and Nodes).

 ## ToDo